-AEP, along with MVBS have had Loan or Cost Sharing Programs for landowners experiencing HBO for a number of years now.
+Alberta Environment and Parks (AEP), along with Mountainview BearSmart have had Loan or Cost Sharing Programs for landowners experiencing HBO for a number of years now.
 The Programs promote the use of electric fence, bear proof garbage bins, grain bin doors, sea canisters and metal hopper bottoms.
-Since 2014, there have been 31 projects implemented by these groups (Fig 8).
-The majority of these projects occur in the
+Since 2014, there have been 36 projects implemented by these groups (Fig 8).
+In 2019, there were two electric fence projects to fortify older grain bins and two landowners that were loaned bear proof garbage bins to address unsecured garbage at their residences.
+The majority of these projects occur in the Support Zone or Outside the BMA.

-Support Zone, east of the Recovery Zone or in areas east of the Support Zone.
 There have been no reported reoccurrences of conflict once these mitigation systems are in place, confirming the effectiveness of securing attractants to reduce occurrences between bears and people.